 After the blood is placed on the priests’ bodies, and before their garments are sprinkled with blood and oil, Moses waves the grain offering.
-The priests stand passively throughout this ritual, although they may put their hands forward, and Moses arranges the fats and loaves.
+The priests stand passively throughout this ritual, although they may put their hands forward, while Moses arranges the fats and loaves.
 He places the fats and grain offering on their hands, waves their hands up and down, and then takes the grain offering from them and burns it on the Altar.
-From this point onward, the priests will be tasked with the waving ritual; for now, they are ‘extras.’
+From this point onward, the priests will be tasked with the waving ritual; but for now, they are ‘stage extras.’

-The description of the waving ritual, in which the owner of the offering is entirely passive and activated by the priest, features in two additional ceremony, which also include the phrase נת"נ + על + כף + [owner of the offering]: in the ritual of the unfaithful wife (Num.
-5:18) and the Nazirite (Num.
+In the waving ritual, the owner of the offering is entirely passive and while the priest is active.
+This is true for two additional ceremonies, which also include the phrase נת"נ + על + כף + [putting something on the hands of the owner of the offering]: in the ritual of the unfaithful wife (Num.
+5:18) and the Nazirite offering (Num.
 6:19).
-Both the unfaithful wife and the Nazirite are required to put out their hands, and the priest waves their grain offering, while it is still in their hands.
+Both the unfaithful wife and the Nazirite are required to put out their hands, and the priest waves their grain offering while it is still in their hands.
 In all other waving ceremonies, the priest waves the offering himself.
-This literary parallel between the priests, the unfaithful wife, and the Nazirite, reinforces the status of the priests in their inauguration ceremony as passive objects which are treated like anyone in society.
+This literary parallel between the priests, the unfaithful wife, and the Nazirite, reinforces the status of the priests in their inauguration ceremony as passive objects who are treated as equal to all others in society.

 Conclusion

-Acknowledging that the ordination ritual in Leviticus is designed as a public ritual attended by the congregation, we examined it as a performance.
-This reading shed a new light on various facets of the ritual: (the sequence of actions, and especially the differences between the instruction in Ex.
-29 and the execution in Lev.
-8; the use of the human bodies as in active way or passive; the function of oil and blood; and the movement through space.
+The ordination ritual in Leviticus is designed as a public ritual attended by the congregation.
+In this paper, we examined it as a ‘performance’.
+This reading shed a new light on various facets of the ritual: the sequence of actions, and especially the differences between the instruction in Ex.
+29 and its execution in Lev.
+8; use of the human bodies as either active or passive; the function of oil and blood; and movement through space.

-The utilization of Performance Theory revealed the hierarchal social power-system, displaying the way the priestly authors use the Ordination Ritual Performance to assimilate their own social presumption and political worldview.
-The status of the priests is elevated - they are consecrated with oil, marked by blood, and they are the only ones who are allowed to worship in the Tabernacle and perform blood manipulations on the Altar.
+Using Performance Theory helped reveal the hierarchal social power-system, displaying the way the priestly authors use the Ordination Ritual Performance to assimilate their own social presumption and political worldview.
+The status of the priests is elevated: they are consecrated with oil, marked by blood, and are the only ones allowed to worship in the Tabernacle and perform blood manipulations on the Altar.
 Among the priests, the High Priest has the highest status.
-He is the only human representative who is permitted to enter the Holy of Holies, but even his entry is limited – since according to the same hierarchal structure he is beneath God and his Tabernacle.
-All the Priests are depicted as one of the vessels of the Tabernacle, and their entire purpose is to serve the public.
+He is the only human representative who is permitted to enter the Holy of Holies, though even his entry is limited – since according to the same hierarchal structure, his status remains beneath God and his Tabernacle.
+All the priests are depicted as vessels of the Tabernacle, and their entire purpose is to serve the public.